 When the mileage read 45,000 miles on my car, I knew that the clock was ticking on my lease.
 I was strapped to a mileage cap on this particular car and now that I was over the limit I would start to accrue a 10 cent per mile charge.
-The purchase of the vehicle was my next logical step.
+Buying a car was my next logical step.

 At this point, I had gone through both sides of the car buying experience.
 I had leased and owned, and because I have done both in succession, I got a bird’s eye view of how to make either work.
 If you’re deciding whether to lease or buy a car, here are some positives and negatives of each approach.

 Much like an apartment, the car you are leasing is not yours — you are renting it for an extended period of time.
 Since the car technically still belongs to the dealer, they are likely to give a lot of free standard maintenance to keep the car in working order, assuming you will be paying off and returning the vehicle and the car can be used for a new lease.

 Lease payments, on average, tend to be lower than car payments, as you are paying for the depreciation that occurs during the term of your lease.
 However, these low payments may come with a high down payment.

 Lease deals operate on a mileage cap, meaning, as an example of this, you have three years and 45,000 miles before the lease ends.
 If you pass the cap after a year, you still need to pay out the mileage overage.
 The reason they charge this is to keep the mileage low for their potential resale.
 Thus they will charge a fee for miles over.

 You do own the car:

 This is your vehicle; you own it and are responsible for it.
 Many dealers will cover new cars under a warrantee for up to a certain mileage or time cap, meaning three years or 45,000 miles before the repairs fall on the owner.
 But there are some benefits to not worrying about the miles, as well as being in complete control of the vehicle for its lifespan.